domicha2/tunesync/Documentation.md

 - Method: `GET`
 - URL: `/rooms/:room_id/events/`
 - Response:
-  see paginated response and standard event response combined. does not print PO/VO/T responses. use seperate endpoint
+  see paginated response and standard event response combined. does not print PO/VO/T responses. use separate endpoint

   this end point also allows you to filter with query params.
   creation_time: ["lt"]